cirosantilli/linux-cheat/base64.md

+Transforms binary data which may contain non printable bytes like ASCII 0 into data that contain only printable bytes non space chars.

+This makes it easier for humans to view and input the data.

+Downside: data gets larger.

+To understand see Wikipedia: <http://en.wikipedia.org/wiki/base64#examples>

 `-d` to decode:

     assert [ "`echo abc | base64 | base64 -d`" = abc ]

-to understand see wiki: <http://en.wikipedia.org/wiki/Base64#Examples>

-#application

-transforms binary data which may contain non printable bytes like 0 into data that contain only printed bytes.

-this makes it easier for humans input the data

-tradeoff: data gets larger

-##why 64?
+# Why 64?

-there are 64 printable chars, but not 128.
+There are at least 64 printable chars, but not 128.

+# Why not use hexadecimal?

-possible alternative: use base 16.
-Much easier for humans, but data would get much larger.
+Even simpler for humans, but data gets much larger Ks the base is smaller.